 - Hire someone or company to keep the lawn and gardens maintained in the summer and snow shovelling done in the winter.
 A home that looks lived in or cared for attracts less attention.

 - Get a timer to have some lights come on for that lived-in look.
-Lights you would normally use are good ones to choose from.
+The lights you would normally use are good ones to choose from.

 - Stop the paper, the flyers, and your mail.
 A stack of newspapers at the front door is a signal no one is home.
 The person checking your home should know to make sure nothing is sitting on the front step and to pick up your mail from the mailbox.